Echo360 (EchoVideo): Browser Capture (record on any computer while online)

 Overview

-Browser Capture is another way to record audio or videos without having to install software on your computer, you can record in your browser on any computer, only requiring an Internet connection.
+Browser Capture is a simplified way to record audio or videos without having to install software on your computer, you can record in your browser on any computer, only requiring an Internet connection.
 You just need a supported and up-to-date browser on a Windows, Mac, Chromebook, or Netbook machine.
-Using Browser Capture will publish videos to your Library (by default) or you can choose to publish to a course.
+Using Browser Capture will publish videos to your Library (by default) or you can choose to publish to your current EchoVideo course.

 ** Available for faculty and staff only.